thi-ng/umbrella/packages/bitstream/tpl.readme.md

 The class too implements the ES6 Iterator API for **bitwise** read access, as well as a `read()` method to read bitfields.

-**Note**: Attempting to read beyond capacity will throw an EOF error.
+**Note**: By default, attempting to read beyond capacity will throw an EOF error.
+However, all available read methods in `BitInputStream` support an optional argument to disable bounds checking (by passing `false` as extra arg).
+These unsafe reads will result in undefined behavior once read past EOF — use with caution!

 Using `input.seek(pos)`, the read position can be repositioned within stream limits.